Rhiana Yazzie – Artistic Director

 Noreen Quadir – Communications Advisor

-Noreen Quadir is an actress, writer, literary analyst, and media specialist.
+Noreen Quadir is an actress, writer, and media specialist.
 She is the Communications Advisor for New Native Theatre.
 Noreen grew up in Connecticut, where she studied at Southern Connecticut State University and received her BA degree in Theatre.
-She also studied at the Circle in the Square Theatre School and Magnet Theater in New York City and got her master’s in Media Studies from The New School.
-She is currently based in NYC.
+She also studied at the Circle in the Square Theatre School and Magnet Theater in New York City.
 Noreen has worked with a variety of theatre and arts organizations, where she developed communications plans and marketing strategies, created content, and managed online platforms.
 She has also performed in several theatrical productions, including The Vagina Monologues, A Muslim in the Midst, Sharum, and Pretty White Girl, as well as various children productions such as Magic, Moonlight, and Mardi Gras.
 Aside from her theatre and media work, she is also an advocate for various social causes including increasing diversity, representation, and equity in the arts, equality, animal welfare, and environmental sustainability.
 Noreen has also taught and tutored kids in drama and literature.
 Her favorite food is chocolate.
 You can follow her on Twitter and Instagram at @NoreenZizzyQ.